cognitedata/cdf-fabric-replicator/README.md

 1. Clone repo: `git clone https://github.com/cognitedata/cdf-fabric-replicator.git`
 2. Install Python (3.10, 3.11, or 3.12).
 3. Install [Poetry](https://python-poetry.org/docs/#installation).
+    > Note: Poetry should be installed in a virtual environment, see the [installation instructions](https://python-poetry.org/docs/#installation) for more details.
 4. Setup [environment variables](#environment-variables) and [Config file](#config-yaml) to point to your data source and destination.
 5. At this point, you need to install your project dependencies and run the application.
 You can either do that from the [command-line](#command-line) or from [Visual Studio Code](#visual-studio-code).